Why don't we show our phone number?

 To give you a taste of what Lima has to offer, day two starts with a city tour with local guides who will show you the most interesting sites, including the spectacular Monasterio de San Francisco and Plaza de Armas, and tell you all about the Incan and Colonial past.
 Even if history isn’t your strong point, we guarantee you’ll be fascinated.

-In the afternoon you are free to roam around the centre with your hostel buddies, checking out the markets and possibly trying one of the local delicacies, Cuy.
+In the afternoon you are free to roam around the centre, checking out the markets and possibly trying one of the local delicacies, Cuy.
 If you’re Spanish skills aren’t up to scratch yet we can tell you that this is roasted guinea pig (sorry fluffy!).
 You’ll be pleased to know that there are oodles of restaurants and different cuisine available though.

 Your first stop today is Paracas where you pick up the boat tour to the stunning Islas Ballestas.
 Have your camera at the ready to capture the cheeky sea-lions, playful dolphins and noisy marine birds – just watch out for the Guano (we’ll let you Google that one!).
 You’ll also get to see an unusual landmark, the ‘Candelabra of Paracas’.
 Where did it come from?
 Why doesn’t it disappear in the wind?
 Your expert guide can fill you in.